 Travel History Questions: Your Previous International Experience

 Travel history questions assess your compliance record with immigration rules.
 Previous travel to countries with similar immigration standards demonstrates trustworthiness.
-First-time travelers should emphasise their thorough preparation and understanding of visa conditions.
+First-time travellers should emphasise their thorough preparation and understanding of visa conditions.

-If Yes: "Yes, I've traveled to several countries.
-In 2023, I visited the Schengen area (France and Germany) for two weeks.
-In 2024, I traveled to Australia for business meetings.
+If Yes: "Yes, I've travelled to several countries.
+In 2024, I visited the Schengen area (France and Germany) for two weeks.
+In 2025, I travelled to Australia for business meetings.
 I returned on time from each trip and complied fully with visa conditions.
 My passport stamps confirm this travel history."

 If No: "This will be my first international trip.
 I've spent the past few years focusing on my career and building savings.
 Now that I'm financially stable, I'm ready to travel.
 I've thoroughly researched UK visa requirements and understand all the conditions I must comply with."